Title Track Staff

 In early 2018, Bernard launched the Clean Water Campaign for Michigan, a social movement using storytelling and music to amplify the groundswell of support for water issues.

-Seth is a prolific songwriter and recording artist with 12 solo albums and a dozen more collaborative projects in his catalogue.
+Seth is a prolific songwriter and recording artist with 13 solo albums and a dozen more collaborative projects in his catalogue.
 He’s won 8 Jammie awards as a recording artist and producer, and has been a longtime iconic leader and steward of Michigan’s music community.
-His newest work, “Eggtones”, is a four album series released over the last 2 years to critical acclaim.
+His newest work, Let Love Light The Way, “is a stirring clarion call, and in this moment of collective tumult, these songs are precisely the music and words our world needs.
+Each track brims with both heartbreak and hopefulness, extending empathy and loving kindness, yet bold with clear-eyed purpose.
+As Bob Dylan says, the times they are a-changin’—and in these changing times, Seth Bernard has provided us with a set of glorious new anthems.” —Davy Rothbart, writer, filmmaker, creator of FOUND Magazine, and contributor to This American Life

 “I know that the future of music is in good hands with people like Seth around to be its caretaker.
 More importantly, I know the future of our world is in good hands.”